UserTeemu/website-evidence-collector/README.md

 2. Install the version control system *Git* (<https://git-scm.com/>).
 3. Download the Website Evidence Collector
   a. from the [EDPS Website](https://edps.europa.eu/press-publications/edps-inspection-software_en) and unpack the received folder with e.g. [7zip](https://www.7-zip.org), or
-  b. from Github with `git clone https://github.com/EU-EDPS/website-evidence-collector`.
+  b. from Git repository with `git clone https://code.europa.eu/EDPS/website-evidence-collector.git`.
 4. Open the terminal and navigate to the folder `website-evidence-collector`.
-5. Install the dependencies using `npm install`
+5. Install the dependencies and compile TypeScript using `npm run setup`
 6. Consider to use `npm link` to make the command `website-evidence-collector` outside of the project folder.

 ## TODO List

 - some recorded HTTP cookies have not yet information on their origin (log data)
 - fix bugs in HAR creation and verify accuracy, see <https://github.com/Everettss/puppeteer-har/issues> and [New HAR page doesn't appear to be created upon navigation chrome-har#19](https://github.com/sitespeedio/chrome-har/issues/19)
-- improve reproducibility by employing only RNG with optionally provided seed, see: [No mechanism to use seeded random generation lodash#3289](https://github.com/lodash/lodash/issues/3289)
 - optionally store web pages matching the keywords in markdown format, see <https://justmarkup.com/articles/2019-01-04-using-puppeteer-to-crawl-pages-and-save-them-as-markdown-files/>
 - [puppeteer does not fully support PDF and downloads](https://github.com/puppeteer/puppeteer/issues/2794), so that if `--max` is used to browse random links, the script skips links to content with different mime type than `text/html` and scans effectively less pages
 - client-side redirects using e.g. `<meta http-equiv="refresh" content="1;URL='https://example.com'"/>` are followed, but not mentioned in the output